 Low-quality or toxic backlinks can hurt your website’s SEO performance.
 To protect your website, follow these steps:

-- Regularly audit your backlinks using the aforementioned tools.
+• Regularly audit your backlinks using the tools mentioned above.

 Leveraging Social Media for Backlinks

-Social media platforms can be crucial in generating backlinks, as they allow users to share and engage with your content.
+Social media platforms can be crucial in getting links to your website, as they allow users to share and engage with your content.
 To leverage social media effectively, follow these tips:

-- Use social sharing buttons: Make it easy for users to share your content by including social sharing buttons on your website.
+• Use social sharing buttons: Include social sharing buttons on your website to make it easy for users to share your content.

 Key Takeaways

-Backlinks are crucial to any effective digital marketing plan and Google rankings.
+Backlinks are crucial to any effective online marketing plan and Google rankings.
 Unfortunately, not all backlinks are created equal.
-It’s essential to pay attention to placement, relevance, quality, and other factors when finding backlinks.
+Pay attention to placement, anchor text, relevance, quality, and other factors.
 Remember: if a backlink is too easy to get, it’s probably not high-quality.